 If you have been divorced, you need to wait a year before applying for a marriage license.
 You will also need a certified copy of your divorce decree or certified copy of death certificate of deceased spouse.

 A blood test for R and HIV and Thorax (chest) X-rays are required in Mexico.
-It is recommended that these tests be done in Mexico two days prior to your wedding.
+It is recommended that these tests be done in Mexico two days before your wedding.
 The cost of the tests averages $125 per person.

 You need two to four witnesses over the age of 18.
 Your witnesses also need to provide identification.
 Some areas of Mexico may require that two of the witnesses be from your home country.
 The number of witnesses required depends on the location of your wedding.